DannyvanHolten/tq.app/GUIDE.md

 As IE11 is now being officially dropped and replace by the new edge we can start doing some cool stuff, I demonstrated the use of CSS Variables here for 2 easy appliances, on of them is showing a background image instead of using javascript to do some calculations.

 ### Conditional chaining (Is?.this?.[array]?.really?.here)
 New fancy trick with ES6!
 Not every browsers supports it yet.
 Although I'm quite surprised I don't need to transpile it in the newest Chrome.
-However that might be because of create-react-app.
+However that might be because of react-app shell.

 ## Omitted techniques

 ### Typescript & PropTypes

-Optional chaning doesn't work yet in Typescript.
+Optional chaining doesn't work yet in Typescript.
 So normally I use propTypes (athough I chose to omit it.
 Eventually it also does (however less strict) a type checking.
 Hopefully Typescript will have support for optional chaining quite soon.

 ### Jest
 I fully agree that testing is really important, both unit test and itegration tests are something that would be a requirement in a company like Wehkamp.
 But because of the short time allotted to this assessment I've chosen to skip it.
 If you would like to know more about my testing skills we can do this in a conversation.